-One of the first mistakes I made when I started messing around with punch needle was choosing the wrong fabric for the punch needle I had.
+One of the first mistakes I made when I started messing around with punch needle was choosing the wrong fabric for my punch needle.

-I ordered an adjustable punch needle from North Shore Crafts that was a rug punch needle comparable to the Oxford punch needles.
+I ordered an adjustable rug punch needle comparable to the Oxford punch needles.

 When I was trying to figure out what supplies I needed, I didn’t realize how different in size the rug and miniature punch needles are.
 I also didn’t realize there was such a big difference in foundation fabrics.

-To help explain the differences visually, I made a fun graphic showing which fabrics work best with which punch needles.
+To help explain the differences visually, I made a printable cheat sheet showing which fabrics work best with which punch needles.

-Let’s look at each type of fabric listed on the chart and I’ll explain what they are and when to use them in more detail.
+Let’s look at each type of fabric and I’ll explain what they are and when to use them.

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no extra cost to you.
 Find out more here.
 Thank you for your support!)